OUR TEAM

 Founder & Artistic Director

-From 2017 – 2020 she served as the Director of Artist Training at Hubbard Street Dance Chicago and, under her direction, the Hubbard Street Professional Program (HSPro) responded to the needs of dancers entering the current job market.
-In September 2022 she continued this effort through her creation of GibneyPRO for Gibney Company.
-By curating relevant methodologies, techniques, choreographers, and mentors, GibneyPRO connects emerging artists to leaders in the field who, in turn, empower them to become advocates within an evolving professional landscape.
-On May 31, 2024, Alexandra will be stepping away from her position at Gibney to focus her full attention on the revival and relocation of Springbaord and its future.
+From 2017 – 2020 she served as the Director of Artist Training at Hubbard Street Dance Chicago, and under her direction, the Hubbard Street Professional Program (HSPro) responded to the needs of dancers entering the current job market.
+In 2020, Alexandra was invited to join Gibney Dance as Senior Director of Education and Company Advisor.
+She held both positions until May 2024, during which time she built GibneyPRO, a professional certificate program unique to Gibney Company.
+By curating relevant methodologies, techniques, choreographers, and mentors, these programs connect emerging artists to leaders in the field who, in turn, empower them to become advocates within an evolving professional landscape.

-Alexandra is a mentor to many emerging and established artists within the field of dance.
-Additionally, she serves on the Artistic Advisory Council for MOVE|NYC| and is the Artist Curator for and an Honorary Board Member of The Legacy Project–celebrating the work of the iconic Canadian artist and choreographer Margie Gillis.
+Alexandra mentors many emerging and established dance artists.
+Additionally, she serves on the Artistic Advisory Council for MOVE|NYC and is the Artist Curator for and an Honorary Board Member of The Legacy Project, which celebrates the work of iconic Canadian artist and choreographer Margie Gillis.

 • (she/her)